Modeling Extremes with d-max-decreasing Neural Networks: Results

-To determine the efficacy of sampling from an arbitrary Pickands copula, we consider two synthetic examples using the previously described analytical MEV distributions.
-In this experiment, we train the generator $G(.; \phi)$ in \eqref{eqn:segers_opt} based on the given Pickands dependence function.
-To determine the efficacy of the sampling algorithm, we estimate the Pickands dependence function using the nonparameteric CFG estimator with empirical marginals and compare to the CFG estimate of samples generated through the exact simulation method.
-We consider the CFG estimator due to its ubiquity in the literature and its well regarded status as a standard estimator for the Pickands dependence function.
-The results for generating 225 dimensional samples are shown in figures~\ref{fig:sl_mse_gen} and~\ref{fig:asl_mse_gen}.
-The figures suggest that our sampling algorithm performs comparatively well for both distributions considered, with the worst performance occurring in the nearly independent cases ($\alpha = 1$).
+\textbf{Sampling from the copula.} Finally, to determine the efficacy of sampling from an arbitrary Pickands copula, we consider two synthetic examples using the previously described MEV distributions in Table~\ref{tab:sl}.
+In this experiment, we train the generator $G(.; \bm \phi)$ in \eqref{eqn:segers_opt} based on 1000 samples from the target distribution.
+We represent the $G(\cdot;\bm \phi)$ as a 2 layer 256 width multi-layer perceptron with $\mathrm{ReLU}$ activation functions and set $\eta = 1$.
+Since the Pickands function completely determines the dependency of the random variables, we compare the CFG estimate of the Pickands function from generated samples to the true Pickands function as a measure of sampling quality.
+We use the CFG estimator due to its ubiquity in the literature and its highly regarded status as a standard estimator for the Pickands dependence function.
+The results for generating 225 dimensional samples with varying dependence $\alpha \in [0, 1]$ are shown in Figures~\ref{fig:sl_mse_gen} and~\ref{fig:asl_mse_gen}.
+The figures suggest that the generative model performs comparatively well for both distributions considered, with the worst performance occurring in the nearly independent cases ($\alpha = 1$).
+This is expected, since independence implies a spectral measure with delta functions on the corners of the simplex, which is difficult to learn (see the bottom row of Figure~\ref{fig:illustration} as an example).
+The figures additionally suggest that sampling using the learned weights of the $d$MNN has lower variance (since the spectral measure in this is a finite discrete approximation) but does not perform as well in sampling as the generative model.
+The error of the CFG estimate for the proposed sampling methods (blue and orange) and the exact sampling (green) follow very similar trends in errors, suggesting that both sampling methods are recovering the true spectral measure.

-Furthermore, the error of the CFG estimate for the proposed sampling method (red) and the exact sampling (blue) follow very similar trends in errors, suggesting the proposed sampling method is effectively representing the true distribution.
-The experiments are then repeated where we vary the dimension of the samples and compare with real data samples in Figures \ref{fig:sl_mse_gen_all_d} and \ref{fig:asl_mse_gen_all_d}.
-The dependence parameter $\alpha$ is fixed to be $\alpha = 0.5$ for both experiments.
-The results suggest the proposed sampling method is comparable to the exact sampling method, with certain dimensions performing better than others.
-This is likely due to the need for more careful choices of hyperparameters for different dimensions, but we leave that analysis as future work.

-\section{Concluding remarks}
+\section{Concluding Remarks}